emipa606/ColonistBarKF/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 **Development stopped.**
-*I've ceased all my modding activities, due to lack of free time and new found hobbies.
+*I&apos;ve ceased all my modding activities, due to lack of free time and new found hobbies.
-Please enjoy this mod while it's still working with RW 1.0, but don't expect any updates or fixes.*
+Please enjoy this mod while it&apos;s still working with RW 1.0, but don&apos;t expect any updates or fixes.*

 More options for the Colonist Bar.
 - Allows custom sorting as well as custom scaling.
 - All options available with Right Mouse Button click on any icon.
 - FollowMe™ functionality via Middle Mouse Button click.

-Includes icon stats based on 'Pawn State Icons™' by Dan Sadler Includes 'FollowMe™' functionality by Fluffy with updated code by alexschrod Includes 'ZoomToMouse™' functionality by Fluffy
+Includes icon stats based on &apos;Pawn State Icons™&apos; by Dan Sadler Includes &apos;FollowMe™&apos; functionality by Fluffy with updated code by alexschrod Includes &apos;ZoomToMouse™&apos; functionality by Fluffy

 To access the new options menu + sorting, right mouse click on any colonist icon.